Terms of Business

 The following terms of engagement apply to all work carried out by Eldwick Law except as otherwise agreed.
 The expression “we”, “us”, and “our” refer to Eldwick Law and “you” and “your” refer to our client.

-These terms and conditions may be revised from time to time and a copy will be sent to the client to replace these, and the revised terms and conditions will apply from the date they are received.
-Clients are free to terminate the arrangement if the revised terms and conditions are not accepted.
+These terms and conditions may be revised from time to time and a copy will be sent to you to replace these, and the revised terms and conditions will apply from the date you receive them.
+You are of course free to terminate the arrangement between us if you do not accept the revised terms.

 1. Our Services

-1.1 The scope of the services we have agreed to provide in any matter will be agreed between Eldwick Law and the client, and confirmed in our Client Care Letter.
+1.1 The scope of the services we have agreed to provide for you in any matter will be agreed between us and confirmed in our Client Care Letter.

-1.2 An update will be sent by telephone or in writing on the matter in particular, following key events or stages in the matter:-
+1.2 An update will be sent to you by telephone or in writing on your matter in particular, following key events or stages in your matter:-

-1.2.1 We will update the client on the cost of the matter at six monthly intervals at least and/or at agreed events.
+1.2.1 We will update you on the cost of your matter at six monthly intervals at least and/or at agreed events.

-1.2.2 Whenever there is a material change in circumstances, we will update the client on whether the likely outcomes still justify the likely costs and risks associated with the matter.
+1.2.2 Whenever there is a material change in circumstances, we will update you on whether the likely outcomes still justify the likely costs and risks associated with your matter.

-1.2.3 We will continue to review whether there are alternative methods by which the client’s matter can be funded.
+1.2.3 We will continue to review whether there are alternative methods by which your matter can be funded.

-1.3 Where we are jointly instructed by the client and another client to act in a matter, we will assume that the client’s liability to us will be joint and several with both having authorisation to instruct us.
+1.3 Where we are jointly instructed by you and another client to act in a matter, we will assume that your liability to us will be joint and several and you both have authorisation to instruct us.
 Where the matter may progress, we may need to act on instructions of other people where we consider it reasonable to advance the matter within the timescales set.

-1.4 To assist us in carrying out the work as efficiently, the client agrees that they will ensure all information provided is to the best of their knowledge, complete, accurate and up to date.
-The client will notify us of any changes to that information at any time and notify us of any new circumstances that might be relevant to the work we are undertaking.
+1.4 To assist us in carrying out the work as efficiently as possible, you agree that you will ensure that all information provided is to the best of your knowledge, complete, accurate and up to date.
+You will notify us of any changes to that information at any time and notify us of any new circumstances that might be relevant to the work we are undertaking.

 2. Responsibility for Work

 2.1 The persons who will carry out most of the work in this matter or the partner with overall responsibility will be confirmed in our Client Care Letter.
-The client will be notified in writing of any other member of our team and their status as it may be necessary for them on the matter.
+You will be notified in writing of any other member of our team and their status as it may be necessary for them to work on your matter.

 3. Complaints

 3.1 We are committed to high quality legal advice and client care and aim to offer all our clients an efficient and effective service.
-If the client would like to discuss any concerns they may have such as how the service could be improved, the level of the bill, or should there be any aspect of our service with which they are not satisfied, they are able to contact Mr Mohammed Sarwar Khan by email: msk@eldwicklaw.com or by post: 15 Salem Street, Bradford, BD1 4QH.
-We have a procedure in place which details how we handle complaints and this will immediately be sent to the client.
+If you would like to discuss any concerns you may have such as how the service could be improved, the level of your bill, or should there be any aspect of our service with which you are not satisfied, please contact Mr Waleed Tahirkheli by email: wt@eldwicklaw.com or by post: 18 Hatton Place, London EC1N 8RU.
+We have a procedure in place which details how we handle complaints and this will immediately be sent to you.

-3.2 We have eight weeks to resolve any complaints.
-If we are unable to resolve the problem internally within that timeframe, then the client may ask the Legal Ombudsman to consider the complaint.
-Any complaint made to the Legal Ombudsman should be made within six years of the act or omission about which they are complaining or within three years from when they should have known about or become aware that there were grounds for complaint.
-The Legal Ombudsman may be contacted on: PO Box 6806, Wolverhampton WV1 9WJ; 0300 555 0333 or visit www.legalombudsman.org.uk.
+3.2 We have eight weeks to resolve your complaint.
+If we are unable to resolve the problem internally within that timeframe, then you may ask the Legal Ombudsman to consider the complaint.
+Any complaint made to the Legal Ombudsman should be made within six years of the act or omission about which you are complaining or within three years from when you should have known about or become aware that there were grounds for complaint.
+The Legal Ombudsman may be contacted at: PO Box 6167, Slough, SL1 0EH; on 0300 555 0333 or you can visit the website at www.legalombudsman.org.uk.

-3.3 A copy of our complaints procedure can be sent to the client upon their request.
+3.3 A copy of our complaints procedure can be sent to you upon your request.

 4. Regulation